Our top pick for

 TTM: trailing 12 months

-There are currently 905,450 MKS Instruments shares held short by investors – that's known as MKS Instruments's "short interest".
-This figure is 1.8% up from 889,356 last month.
+There are currently 1.2 million MKS Instruments shares held short by investors – that's known as MKS Instruments's "short interest".
+This figure is 11.8% down from 1.4 million last month.

 There are a few different ways that this level of interest in shorting MKS Instruments shares can be evaluated.